wxianxin/Mean_Variance_Frontier_BlackLitterman/README.md

 2. BlackLitterman

 0) Please be aware that all of the input should be consistent.
-For example, the data in backtest "data.txt" is daily closing pricea of a year.
+For example, the data in backtest "data.txt" is daily closing prices of a year.
 Therefore the risk-free rate and excess return should be expressed in terms of daily value.(which are very small).

 1) Input: